-If not, you’re probably wondering what winter fun has to do with resolving debt.
+You may be wondering what snow has to do with resolving debt.
 These are two common terms that people use to describe techniques for tackling debt.
-Whether you choose the snowball or avalanche method should really depend on your personality, your goals, and what motivates you.
+Whether you choose the debt snowball or debt avalanche method should really depend on your personality, your goals, and what motivates you.
 What works for one person doesn’t work across the board for everyone else.

 If your foremost goal is to save money and resolve your debt in as short a time as possible, the debt avalanche method could be right for you.
-When you use the debt avalanche method, you tackle credit card with the highest interest rate first.
+When you use this method, you tackle your debt with the highest interest rate first (typically a credit card).

 The avalanche method of debt reduction is like working from the hardest to the easiest debt.
 You start from the top and work your way down, like an avalanche falling from a mountain.
 The aim of the debt avalanche method is to pay as much as possible on debts with the highest interest rates while making at least minimum payments on the rest.

 The avalanche method of debt reduction is a more aggressive repayment strategy than making minimum payments, but you will probably reduce your debt load more quickly this way.
-It’s sometimes easier said than done to use the debt avalanche method, because everyone wants to save money, but will you be disciplined enough to stick with the plan…even when money gets tight?
+It’s sometimes easier said than done to use the debt avalanche method, because everyone wants to save money, but you need to be disciplined enough to stick with the plan, even when money gets tight.

 On the other hand, the debt snowball method plays off of emotion.
 The idea is that getting quick wins, like paying off your smallest debt first, will motivate you to keep moving forward toward your end goal.
 With the snowball method of debt reduction, you start off small and pay off your debts one by one until it is finally gone.
 Like the term suggests, the snowball method of debt reduction comes from the idea that you gain momentum, building from the smallest to the largest debt.